WorldFamousElectronics/Fritzing_PulseSensor_Files/README.md

 * Fritz On!

 ## .fzp and .svg files
-These are the core files for using the Pulse Sensor in Fritzing.
-If you are a Fritzer, you can download this part at [link].
-Files are for reference only.
-If you Fritz, it's easier to just download from [link].
-Fritz on...
+These are the core files for the Pulse Sensor part in Fritzing.
+They are here for reference only.
+If you Fritz, it's best practice to use the import method above.